E-Markets as a public utility: What’s different?

 → Scope of “POEMs”: How is the platform structured?

-→ “POEMs” for businesses: A small business exploits its new facility.
+→ “POEMs” for Businesses: A small company exploits its new facility.